sensu/sensu-docs/README.md

 Here are some things to try if you encounter an issue working with the site:

 * Run `yarn hugo-version` to print the running version of Hugo.
 Version 0.101.0 or newer is required.
+* Make sure you are running node version 12 through 18.
 * If you're still having trouble viewing the site, [open an issue][issue], and we'll be happy to help!

 #### Internet Explorer Users